The Lov\'{a}sz Local Lemma: Foundations and Applications: The Moser--Tardos algorithm and the Lov a sz Local Lemma in the variable setting

 Fix a random execution of the Moser--Tardos algorithm, and let $A^{(1)},A^{(2)},A^{(3)},\dots$ be the sequence of resampled events.
 For each resampling step $t$, the proper witness tree $W_t$ is uniquely determined by the prefix $A^{(1)},\dots,A^{(t)}$ via the following backward construction.

 Starting from a root labeled $A^{(t)}$, the indices $t-1, t-2, \dots, 1$ are processed in decreasing order.
 A vertex labeled $A^{(s)}$ is added to the tree if and only if $A^{(s)}$ shares a common variable with the label of a vertex already present in the tree; in that case, it is attached as a child of the deepest (i.e., farthest from the root) such vertex.
+If there is more than one such deepest vertex, then a fixed deterministic tie-breaking rule is used to select one of them.

 Every edge in $W_t$ connects two events that share a common variable, so every vertex in $W_t$ is connected to the root by a path of overlapping events.
 Hence, $W_t$ is a proper witness tree with root labeled $A^{(t)}$.